ElDuke717/intro-nextjs-app/README.md

 Get in Touch:
 --------------
 I'm always eager to connect with fellow developers and collaborate on exciting projects.
-Whether it's about web development, technology trends, or just to say hello, feel free to drop me a message at [your.email@example.com].
+Whether it's about web development, technology trends, or just to say hello, feel free to drop me a message at [hello@nickhuemmer.me].

 Let's build a better web together! 🚀